 Questions to Ask Others

-What is it like being a student with an LGBTQ identity at this school?
+What is it like being in this program as a student identifying as Latinx?

-How is LGBTQ health incorporated into the medical curriculum at this school?
+How is Latinx health incorporated into the curriculum and clinical practice opportunities?

 Given racial disparities encompassing health care in the US, health profession schools have an ethical responsibility to teach structural and social causes of health disparities.
 How and to what extent each school has incorporated Latinx health issues and those of other minoritized groups into the curriculum will vary from program to program across the country.
 Programs which have integrated health issues for minoritized populations across the curriculum will explore the social determinants of health and enhance peer-to-peer learning opportunities for all students.

 Is anti-racism or bias awareness training part of the required curriculum for students, faculty, and staff?

 Programs promoting equity and inclusion will typically publish Diversity, Equity and Inclusion (DEI) statements.
 Look for information on programs, resources—including bias reporting processes and accountability measures at your chosen institution.
 If the information is not readily available, consider asking enrolled students and current faculty and staff how their institution is promoting anti-racism and bias awareness at their institution.